World Order/Series2/Volume 34/Issue 3/Text

 Letters from and to the Editor[edit]

-understandings, for many such environments reflect only economic, commercial, or other material values.
+Spiritual space and place is a topic that challenges us to look at our built and physical environments with new eyes and new understandings, for many such environments reflect only economic, commercial, or other material values.
 But increasing numbers of people are beginning to voice their wish that buildings and urban and rural spaces also accommodate other values (respect for the environment, freedom from noise, opportunities for encounters with natural beauty, social integration, spiritual and religious beliefs, and so on).
 These voices reflect a nascent, but growing, inquiry as to what our built and physical environments should be, and, more important, what they can be.
 The quest for a new vision of what spiritual space and place can give to all of humanity echoes yearnings increasingly being expressed in variety of forums.

-Christopher Alexander to gain a deeper understanding of the elements that contribute to making a beautiful building or physical space, regardless of function.
-Unhappy with the Cartesian mechanistic View of the world that drives much of “modern” architecture and planning, Alexander, an architect-builder-philosopher, set out to describe “the fundamental order present when beauty occurs: an order Characterized by the wholeness it achieves and the spatial unity or coherence that is established.”
+Our two essayists in this issue come from different parts of the world and have chosen very different approaches to the general topic of space and place.
+One lives in South Africa, the other in Wisconsin, in the United States.
+One reflects on the Bahá’í holy places on Mount Carmel in Israel; the other ponders homes in the Midwest.
+Both turned to the Bahá’í scriptures and to works by Christopher Alexander to gain a deeper understanding of the elements that contribute to making a beautiful building or physical space, regardless of function.
+Unhappy with the Cartesian mechanistic view of the world that drives much of "modern" architecture and planning, Alexander, an architect-builder-philosopher, set out to describe "the fundamental order present when beauty occurs: an order characterized by the wholeness it achieves and the spatial unity or coherence that is established."

-Geoffry W Marks, in his reflections on the completion of the terraced gardens leading to the Shrine of the Báb and the buildings comprising the World Administrative Center of the Bahá’í Faith, takes us beyond the structural and logistical challenges of making a garden bloom on the Vineyard of the Lord.
-He focuses, rather, on what the Mount Carmel Projects mean to those looking for “the emergence of new systems governing the relationships of nations and peoples.”
-Drawing on insights in the Bahá’í scriptures and in one of Alexander’s books, he reaches into meanings that gardens and buildings hold for the individual’s inner life and for the body politic of the world.
+Geoffry W. Marks, in his reflections on the completion of the terraced gardens leading to the Shrine of the Báb and the buildings comprising the World Administrative Center of the Bahá’í Faith, takes us beyond the structural and logistical challenges of making a garden bloom on the vineyard of the Lord.
+He focuses, rather, on what the Mount Carmel Projects mean to those looking for "the emergence of new systems governing the relationships of nations and peoples."
+Drawing on insights in the Bahá’í scriptures and in one of Alexander's books, he reaches into meanings that gardens and buildings hold for the individual's inner life and for the body politic of the world.

-Architect Tom Kubala contrasts a Midwestern duplex constructed wholly within a mechanistic View of the world to a family home he and his architect
+Architect Tom Kubala contrasts a Midwestern duplex constructed wholly within a mechanistic view of the world to a family home he and his architect

 INTERCHANGE[edit]

-In the 13 June 2003 press release from Haifa, Israel, about the project (from which we quote liberally), Hariri, who hopes to complete the Temple within the next three years, describes his design as having “‘nine gracefully torqued Wings, which enfold the space of the Temple.”
-He goes on to say that “‘These vast wings are made of two delicate skins of translucent, subtly gridded alabaster, one on the outside and the other on the inside.”
+An announcement, serendipitous to the preparation of this issue on spiritual space and place, was made by the Universal House of Justice: Siamak Hariri of Toronto, Canada, has been selected as architect of the Bahá’í House of Worship (Temple) to be built on the Pan-American Highway near Santiago, Chile.
+The announcement was accompanied by an architectural rendering of the Temple, which we have reproduced on our cover.
+In the 13 June 2003 press release from Haifa, Israel, about the project (from which we quote liberally), Hariri, who hopes to complete the Temple within the next three years, describes his design as having "nine gracefully torqued wings, which enfold the space of the Temple.'
+He goes on to say that ""These vast wings are made of two delicate skins of translucent, subtly gridded alabaster, one on the outside and the other on the inside."
 He continues:

-Between these two layers of glowing,
+Between these two layers of glowing, translucent stone, lies a curved steel

 INTERCHANGE[edit]

-structure (the source of the faintly discernible gridding) enclosed in glass, its primary structural members intertwining with secondary support members, not unlike the structural veining discernible within a leaf.
+structure (the source of the faintly discernible gridding) enclosed in glass, its primary structural members inter- twining with secondary support mem- bers, not unlike the structural veining discernible within a leaf.

-Light moving through and between each of the wings becomes light as structure, lines of radiance moving and arcing gently about The Greatest Name (calligraphy of Baha’u’llah’s name at the center of the dome).
-The wings of the Temple, identical in
+Light moving through and between each of the wings becomes light as structure, lines of radiance moving and arcing gently about The Greatest Name (calligraphy of Bahá’u’lláh’s name at the center of the dome).

-form, are organically shaped and twisted slightly to produce a nest—like structure, a soft, undulating dome positioned around a raised base.
+The wings of the Temple, identical in form, are organically shaped and twisted slightly to produce a nest-like structure, a soft, undulating dome positioned around a raised base.

-The inner form of the Temple, according to Harari, will be “‘defined by a finely articulated tracery of wood, which offers a delicately ornamental inner surface, rich in texture, warm by nature, acoustically practical and responsive to the cultural givens of the area.”
+The inner form of the Temple, ac- cording to Harari, will be "defined by a finely articulated tracery of wood, which offers a delicately ornamental inner sur- face, rich in texture, warm by nature, acoustically practical and responsive to the cultural givens of the area."

-During the day, he says, the soft undulating alabaster and glass skin forms the outer expression. “‘At night, the image reverses itself, the entire volume then becoming a warmed totalized glow, with the inner form of the building visible through the glass.”
+During the day, he says, the soft undulating alabaster and glass skin forms the outer expression.
+"At night, the image reverses itself, the entire volume then becoming a warmed totalized glow, with the inner form of the building visible through the glass.""

 The Temple, notable for its absence of straight lines, will rise amidst an extensive radiating garden comprising nine reflecting lily pools and nine prayer gardens.

-Prominent Toronto—based architecture critic, Gary Michael Dault, said the Temple is a “hovering Cloud, an architectural mist.”
-It “acknowledges blossom, fruit, vegetable and the human heart—but rests somewhere between such readings, gathering them up and transforming them into an architectural scheme that is, simultaneously, both
+Prominent Toronto-based architecture critic, Gary Michael Dault, said the Temple is a "hovering cloud, an archi- tectural mist.""
+It "acknowledges blos- som, fruit, vegetable and the human heart-but rests somewhere between such readings, gathering them up and transforming them into an architectural scheme that is, simultaneously, both engagingly familiar and brilliantly origi- nal.""

-In 2001 the Universal House of Justice announced that the “Mother Temple of South America” would be built in Chile.
+In 2001 the Universal House of Jus- tice announced that the "Mother Temple of South America" would be built in Chile.
 Submissions for a design were called for in September 2002.
 Hariri was selected from the final four teams chosen from the 185 submissions.

 The new House of Worship in Chile, a place for communing with God in silence and reverence, will join its seven sister Temples in the United States, Germany, Australia, Panama, Western Samoa, and India.
 In the future each Temple will be the central feature in a complex designed to provide social, humanitarian, educational, and scientific pursuits.
 Funding for the construction will be provided by voluntary donations from the Bahá’ís of Chile and from local and national Bahá’í communities around the world.